Whipped Lingonberry Semolina Porridge – Easy breakfast

 - Get all the ingredients and tools ready on the counter beforehand to get the kitchen flow in making the whipped porridge.

-- You can do the quick version and cool the porridge in the sink filled with cold water to enjoy it after cooking or use the recipe for meal prep to prepare the porridge to the fridge day before and let it cool down in the fridge with out any effort and enjoy it through the week.
+- You can do the quick version and cool the porridge in the sink filled with cold water to enjoy it after cooking or use the recipe for meal prep to prepare the porridge to the fridge the day before and let it cool down in the fridge without any effort and enjoy it through the week.

 Short on time?